kettanaito/sentinel-dom/docs/options.md

 # Options
-Sentinel DOM library has a list of declarative options which grant precise control over the tracking logic.
+Sentinel DOM has a list of declarative options, granting you a  precise control over the tracking logic.

 * [Root options](#root-options)
   * [Targets](#targets)